OkuM1/OkuM1/README.md

 🎓 Studying at 42 School, I've honed my skills in software development.

-🔬 With a university degree in biology and natural sciences complementing my technical expertise.
+🔬 A university degree in biology and natural sciences complementing my technical expertise with a unique perspective.

 💻 Always making time for additional certifications like CS50!